dylanmei/slackp/README.md

 slackp
 ------

-Send a [message to a Slack Webhook](https://api.slack.com/incoming-webhooks#sending_messages).
+Post a [message to a Slack incoming webhook](https://api.slack.com/incoming-webhooks#sending_messages).
 Useful for a CI system, maybe.

 # examples